Introduction to VLOOKUP Function

 16. VLOOKUP with MULTIPLE Criterias

 VLOOKUP can’t work with multiple criterias.
-Yes, you can only have one criteria to lookup values using VLOOKUP formula.
+Yes, you can only have one criterion to lookup values using the VLOOKUP formula.

-For example, if you have first name and last name in two separate columns.
+For example, if you have the first name and last name in two separate columns.

 And now if you want to lookup value whose first name is John and Last name Dave, then you can’t do it normally.

-There is an INDEX-MATCH alternative that can lookup multiple criterias without any helping column.
+There is an INDEX-MATCH alternative that can lookup multiple criteria without any helping column.

 17. VLOOKUP Retrieves First Found Value only

-Imagine you have some data in central region.
-Now you want to get first 5 data records of central region.
-The VLOOKUP will only return first central value in all five records.
-This is a major back drop.
-We actually want a select where equivalent here.
-But unfortunately we excel doesn’t provide it yet.
+Imagine you have some data in the central region.
+Now you want to get the first 5 data records of the central region.
+The VLOOKUP will only return the first central value in all five records.
+This is a major backdrop.

 But it doesn’t mean we can’t achieve this.
 We can use a complex arrays formula as below.